JeremyVsquared/ISLR/Notes/ensemble.md

-Ensemble learning is a technique of combining multiple learners to create a stronger, more robust learner.
+Ensemble learning is a technique of combining multiple learners to create a stronger, more robust learner often by combining the output of these learners by voting, weighted voting, averagin, or perhaps even another model.
 This is commonly used as a technique to combat variance or bias present in a single model.

 Common examples of ensemble learning are _bagging_, _boosting_, and _stacking_.